Eating the Bone Healthy Way

 - Grains (cereals, nutrition bars)

-It is important that you get the recommended amount of vitamin D. To determine if you need a vitamin D supplement, first consider how much vitamin D you get from the food you eat.
+It is important that you get the recommended amount of calcium and vitamin D. To determine if you need a calcium and/or vitamin D supplement, first consider how much calcium and/or vitamin D you get from the food you eat.
 If you take a multivitamin or calcium supplement, check to see if it also contains vitamin D.

 Reading Nutrition Labels for Calcium & Vitamin D